Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] 4

 **Explanation:** Radial Basis Functions are a special class of feed-forward neural networks consisting of three layers: an input layer, a hidden layer, and an output layer.

+#### Q121.
+What is a top-down parser?

+-[x] Begins by hypothesizing a sentence (the symbol S) and successively predicting lower level constituents until individual preterminal symbols are written -[ ] Begins by hypothesizing a sentence (the symbol S) and successively predicting upper level constituents until individual preterminal symbols are written -[ ] Begins by hypothesizing lower level constituents and successively predicting a sentence (the symbol S) -[ ] Begins by hypothesizing upper level constituents and successively predicting a sentence (the symbol S)

+**Explanation:** A top-down parser begins by hypothesizing a sentence (the symbol S) and successively predicting lower level constituents until individual preterminal symbols are written.

+#### Q122.
+Which search method will expand the node that is closest to the goal?

+-[ ] Best-first search -[x] Greedy best-first search -[ ] A\* search -[ ] None of the mentioned

+**Explanation:** Greedy best-first search is an informed search algorithm where the evaluation function is strictly equal to the heuristic function, disregarding the edge weights in a weighted graph.
+[Source](https://www.codecademy.com/resources/docs/ai/search-algorithms/greedy-best-first-search)

+#### Q123.
+Which is used to improve the performance of heuristic search?

+-[ ] Quality of nodes -[x] Quality of heuristic function -[ ] Simple form of nodes -[ ] None of the mentioned

+**Explanation:** Good heuristic can be constructed by relaxing the problem, So the performance of heuristic search can be improved.``